BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-uniquechallengescs.md

 These principles are designed to guide effective teaching and learning in computing, particularly as the field continues to evolve.
 Here is a summary of the 12 principles along with examples that exemplify each principle:

-* **Lead with Concepts:**

-** Example: Utilizing glossaries, concept maps, and regular recall and revision to support the acquisition of key concepts, terms, and vocabulary.
+* **Lead with Concepts:** Utilizing glossaries, concept maps, and regular recall and revision to support the acquisition of key concepts, terms, and vocabulary.

-* **Work Together:**

-** Example: Encouraging collaboration through pair programming, peer instruction, and structured group tasks to stimulate classroom dialogue and shared understanding.
+* **Work Together:** Encouraging collaboration through pair programming, peer instruction, and structured group tasks to stimulate classroom dialogue and shared understanding.

-* **Get Hands-On:**

-** Example: Using physical computing and making activities, such as combining electronics and programming with arts and crafts, to provide tactile and sensory experiences.
+* **Get Hands-On:** Using physical computing and making activities, such as combining electronics and programming with arts and crafts, to provide tactile and sensory experiences.

-* **Unplug, Unpack, Repack:**

-** Example: Teaching new concepts by unpacking complex terms, exploring them in unplugged contexts, and then repacking the understanding into the original concept, using an approach called semantic waves.
+* **Unplug, Unpack, Repack:** Teaching new concepts by unpacking complex terms, exploring them in unplugged contexts, and then repacking the understanding into the original concept, using an approach called semantic waves.

-* **Model Everything:**

-** Example: Modeling processes or practices, such as debugging code or binary number conversions, using techniques like worked examples and live coding.
+* **Model Everything:** Modeling processes or practices, such as debugging code or binary number conversions, using techniques like worked examples and live coding.

-* **Foster Program Comprehension:**

-** Example: Utilizing activities like debugging, tracing, and Parson's Problems to consolidate knowledge and understanding of program function and structure.
+* **Foster Program Comprehension:** Utilizing activities like debugging, tracing, and Parson's Problems to consolidate knowledge and understanding of program function and structure.

-* **Create Projects:**

-** Example: Implementing project-based learning activities, focusing on design and evaluation against specific criteria, to apply and consolidate knowledge.
+* **Create Projects:** Implementing project-based learning activities, focusing on design and evaluation against specific criteria, to apply and consolidate knowledge.

-* **Add Variety:**

-** Example: Providing activities with varying levels of direction and support, ranging from highly structured to exploratory tasks, to engage all pupils and encourage independence.
+* **Add Variety:** Providing activities with varying levels of direction and support, ranging from highly structured to exploratory tasks, to engage all pupils and encourage independence.

-* **Challenge Misconceptions:**

-** Example: Using formative questioning, concept mapping, peer instruction, or quizzes to uncover and address misconceptions.
+* **Challenge Misconceptions:** Using formative questioning, concept mapping, peer instruction, or quizzes to uncover and address misconceptions.

-* **Make Concrete:**

-** Example: Bringing abstract concepts to life with real-world examples, analogies, storytelling, and connections to other curriculum subjects.
+* **Make Concrete:** Bringing abstract concepts to life with real-world examples, analogies, storytelling, and connections to other curriculum subjects.

-* **Structure Lessons:**

-** Example: Using supportive frameworks like PRIMM (Predict, Run, Investigate, Modify, Make) and Use-Modify-Create when planning lessons to ensure differentiation.
+* **Structure Lessons:** Using supportive frameworks like PRIMM (Predict, Run, Investigate, Modify, Make) and Use-Modify-Create when planning lessons to ensure differentiation.

-* **Read and Explore Code First:**

-** Example: Focusing first on code 'reading' activities, encouraging pupils to review and interpret blocks of code, to augment their ability to write code.
+* **Read and Explore Code First:** Focusing first on code 'reading' activities, encouraging pupils to review and interpret blocks of code, to augment their ability to write code.